LibreTexts/conductor/README.md

-# LibreTexts Project Tracking System
+# LibreTexts Conductor Platform
-This repository houses the codebase for the prototype LibreTexts Project Tracking Sytem.
+This repository houses the codebase for the prototype LibreTexts Conductor Platform.